 3. Rock Climbing

-Andy used to climb regularly at home in the UK and was missing it, so when we were invited to join Boquete Rock Climbing School invited us on a four-hour climbing session we jumped at the chance.
+Andy used to climb regularly at home in the UK and was missing it, so when Boquete Rock Climbing School invited us on a four-hour climbing session we jumped at the chance.
 It turned out to be a fantastic afternoon.

 4. Take a Coffee Tour